timjtc/metapermaprost/permaprost-sysdoc.md

 - **Down / Next**: Where this idea leads to?
 What conclusion or action can this imply?

 The DRF is only strongly recommended to be used in Fragmented Notes, as they require clear interconnection of ideas.
 Literature Notes or Fleeting Notes may or may not use this framework, but must still adhere to its nature of referencing its sources in any method, if required.

+When listing a source in the context plane, it must be marked by preceding with a greater than symbol `>` to avoid confusion with other references.
+This makes the source entry appear inside quotes in markdown.
 #### Source

 A Source is a form of reference that points to the literature, media, or any form of content where the idea was implied.
 Using the DRF, a Source Reference can only be in the context plane and must point to a content or a note that is not atomic or fragmented.
-Sources must be marked by preceding with a greater than symbol `>`, equally appearing inside quotes in markdown.
 #### Auxiliary

 An Auxiliary Reference points to an idea that supports the absoluteness or states a similar thesis to the current idea.
 This reference must point to an idea or note that is already fragmented.
 An Auxiliary Reference, in its name itself, resides in the auxiliary plane.